kloggy/HA-Irrigation-Version2/prerequisites.md

 UPDATE: I have just been told that you can no longer get a *new* api code.

-DarkSky is used for temperature data and there are *two small code changes needed*.
+DarkSky is used for temperature data.

-Firstly,

-In file `lovelace/templates/garden/cycles/item_cycle_header.yaml` you will need to make a small change.
 My sensor is called `sensor.dark_sky_current_minutely_summary`.
 This is due to a historic issue as I have two darksky sensors, one which I use for forecast and one for current information hence the different names (they both have a different scan_interval but apart from that I can’t remember now why I did that!!).

-Therefore, you must change the line:

-From:
+Because of that there are *some small code changes you need to make*.

+1. In file `lovelace/templates/garden/cycles/item_cycle_header.yaml` you will need to make a small change.

+Change the line from:

 `label: "[[[ return 'Weather Outlook: ' + states['sensor.dark_sky_current_minutely_summary'].state.replace(',', ',<br>'); ]]]"`